What Is Polyarteritis Nodosa?

 Polyarteritis nodosa (PAN) is a condition that causes swollen arteries.
 It primarily affects small and medium arteries, which can become inflamed or damaged.
 This is a serious disease of the blood vessels caused by an immune system malfunction.

-Ongoing treatment is crucial for survival, and there is a risk of serious complications for patients who don’t seek medical care.
+Ongoing treatment is crucial, and there’s a risk of serious complications for people who have it and don’t seek medical care.

-This condition ultimately affects all of your organs, including the skin.
-Your central nervous system may also be affected.
+PAN ultimately affects all of your organs, including the skin.
+It can also affect your central nervous system.

-Symptoms of PAN are quite pronounced, and may include:
+The symptoms of PAN are quite pronounced and may include: